chrisnoonan98675/site/xl-deploy/how-to/add-a-package-to-xl-deploy.markdown

 1. In the top menu, click **Deployment**.
 1. Click ![Packages](/images/button_add_package_deployment_workspace.png) under **Packages**.
-1. Click **Add package**.
+1. Click **Create package**.
 The New deployment package screen appears.
 1. In the **Name** box, enter the name of the application.
 If you want to create the package in a new or existing directory, include it in the name.
 1. In the **Version** box, enter the version of the deployment package.